 Permeation can allow harmful pollutants to enter drinking water, posing a health risk to those who consume contaminated water and therefore unknowingly consume substances such as gasoline, petroleum, hydrocarbons, chemicals, organic waste, fertilizers and more.

 Additionally, the piping that transports water to our homes and facilities is often underground and out of sight, making it difficult for an individual or group of individuals to detect a permeation event.
 These pollutants can be odorless, colorless and tasteless, making it nearly impossible to prevent their accidental consumption if the water is contaminated.

 The best solution for permeation is to prevent it from occurring in the first place.
 This can be done by selecting an impervious piping material from the beginning of an installation project, or by replacing any pervious piping materials with the assistance of a certified plumbing engineer or contractor.
-Flushing the line for a lengthy period of time with fresh, pure water will not rectify the issue3.
+Unfortunately, flushing the line for a lengthy period of time with clean water may not fully resolve the issue.3

 - Holsen, T.; Park, J. K.; Jenkins, D.; Selleck, R.: Contamination of Potable Water by Permeation of Plastic Pipe; Journal AWWA, August 1991

 - Mao, F.; Gaunt, J.; Ong, S. K.; Permeation of Petroleum-Based Aromatic Compounds Through Polyethylene Pipes Under Simulated Field Conditions; AWWA Annual Conference, 2006